 What Does It Cost You?

 As we mentioned earlier, a yearly membership to TrustedHousesitters costs around $120/year.
 Many prospective house sitters that we speak to are are afraid to pay this price and not have it work out.
 Many complain that the price is too high, and that there are other website with cheaper annual fees.
 While this is true that there are cheaper sites, we’ve found that the availability and quality of listings goes way down with most other worldwide sites.
 There are location specific sites, like Housesitters America or Housesitters UK, but for worldwide travelers like us, we wanted a platform that we could build our reviews on and look for house sits around the world.

 Consider the cost of paying for a place to stay in NYC.
 You’ll be hard-pressed to find a place to stay for under $100 a night, unless you want to stay in a Motel 6 on the edge of the Bronx (and we’re not even sure that’ll be under 100).

-To read more about the pros and cons of TrustedHousesitters and the strategy we’ve used with the website to save over $15,000+ while traveling, read our TrustedHousesitters Review.
+To read more about the pros and cons of TrustedHousesitters and the strategy we’ve used with the website, read our TrustedHousesitters Review.

 Things to Expect House Sitting in NYC

 If you have house sat before, you know what to expect more or less with the house sitting process.